protosens/monorepo.cljc/module/maestro/doc/API.md

    for all necessary aliases and puts the results in a vector under `:maestro/require`.

    Input will go through [`ensure-basis`](#protosens.maestro/ensure-basis) first.

+   Then, will apply the mode found under `:maestro/mode` if any.
+Modes are described in the basis under `:maestro/mode+`, a map of where keys are modes (typically keywords) and values can contain optional `:maestro/alias+` and `:maestro/profile+` to append before starting the search.

    Also remembers which profiles resulted in which aliases being selected under `:maestro/profile->alias+`.